nmress-99/spatial_temporal_for_frost/README.md

 the model building/evaluation code notebooks.
 With this said, ensure that you save the data to a CSV in a folder that can be found from the rest of the code notebooks for this project.

+There are separate README files within each subfolder for more specfic information regarding each coding notebook in this repository.

 ## DATA FILES / EXTRACTION

 As stated above, all data extraction should be done before running model construction code.
 Please run the code file in the